 A Guide to the Behavior & Enrichment of Laboratory Rodents

-Covering species-typical behavior as well as abnormal/malfunctional behavior and stereotypes observed in mice, rats, hamsters and gerbils, this is an excellent resource for those looking to implement or enhance an existing behavioral husbandry and enrichment program.
-Detailed ethograms (behavior charts) are included for most species covered, as well as charts and photographic examples to help researchers in their observation and quantification of their animals’ behaviors.
+Covering species-typical behavior as well as abnormal/malfunctional behavior and stereotypes observed in mice, rats, hamsters, and gerbils, this resource provides information to help implement or enhance an existing behavioral husbandry and enrichment program.